Open for volunteers in 2019

-A more solid on-site structure will start to materialize in June.
+A more solid on-site structure will start to materialize in early 2019.

 Depending on how things go and if you are a sleeping under the stars kind of person then a tent and makeshift campsite is very much possible.
 I plan on rigging a basic low watt solar setup for charging of necessities, toilets will be outdoor, dry compost toilets.
 If we have enough hands we can even built a makeshift treehouse and use a tarp for protection!